 Cyberbullying has increased in recent years due to the rise of social media and other online platforms.
 It involves the use of technology to bully someone.
 It can include sending mean texts or emails, posting hurtful comments online, and spreading rumors through social media.

 These things can be a little bit harder to catch.
-The best way is to communicate with the student and let them fully tell you the situation, so you get all the details and the facts surrounding the events.
-But if you feel like your child has been exposed repeatedly over time to these negative actions that are meant to hurt them, that’s important, you want to report that to the school.
+The best way is to communicate with the student and let them fully tell you the situation so you get all the details and the facts surrounding the events.
+But if you feel like your child has been exposed repeatedly to these harmful actions meant to hurt them for some time, that’s important; you want to report that to the school.

 What If My Child is Being Bullied at School?

 As highlighted above, School bullying can negatively impact a child’s life.
-You should take immediate action if you believe they are being bullied.
+You should take immediate action if you believe someone is bullying them.
 Some of the things you can do to help them include: